Colville National Forest

 The Colville National Forest is a U.S. National Forest located in northeastern Washington state.
 It is bordered on the west by the Okanogan–Wenatchee National Forest and the Kaniksu National Forest to the east.
 The forest also borders Little Pend Oreille National Wildlife Refuge and the Lake Roosevelt National Recreation Area.

 As of October 2020, the Colville National Forest now includes the Tonasket Ranger District, which was previously part of the Okanogan–Wenatchee National Forest.

 Geography

 The forest encompasses a mountainous area consisting of the Kettle River and Selkirk mountain ranges, and the upper reaches of the Columbia River.
+The mountain ranges and forest are located mostly within the Columbia Mountains, which are part of the western foothills of the Rocky Mountains.

 The forest has a total area of 1.5 million acres.
 A 1993 Forest Service study estimated that the extent of old growth in the Forest was 212488 acre.
-In descending order of forestland area it is located in parts of Ferry, Pend Oreille, Okanogan, Stevens counties.
+In descending order of forestland area it is located in parts of Ferry, Pend Oreille, Okanogan, and Stevens counties.
 The forest headquarters is located in Colville, Washington.
 There are local ranger district offices located in Kettle Falls, Metaline Falls, Newport, Republic, and Tonasket.
 Most of the Salmo-Priest Wilderness lies within the forest, while its southeastern portion extends into Kaniksu National Forest.
 With the inclusion of the Tonasket Ranger District, portions of the Pasayten Wilderness are within the forest.